bharmour

 bharmour places to visit

-The entire temple premise houses 84 temple Shrines and thus the name Chaurasi.
+The entire temple premise houses 84 temple Shrines thus the name Chaurasi.
 Chaurasi in Hindi translates to the number 84.
 Additionally, the 84 shrines are those of Lord Shiva.
 In other words, they’re all Shivlingas.

 According to locals, Lord Shiva has himself visited and created those Shivlingas.
 But if we read Wikipedia, it says something on the contrary — a story that feels more connected and speaks of a much recent past.
 As per Wikipedia, “The Chaurasi temple was built by Raja Sahil Verman, in honour of the 84 Sadhus who had meditated there, while they were passing Bharmour on their way to Manimahesh Lake.